 Why?
 Sometimes, they work with competing brands and simply refuse to market or sell your products.

-That said, if the distributor insist to get exclusive rights of the product, you should include a sales quota in the agreement that reduces the risk of experiencing poor sales.
+That said, if the distributor insists to get exclusive rights to the product, you should include a sales quota in the agreement that reduces the risk of experiencing poor sales.

 How can I find distributors in China?

 Finding distributors can be a daunting task, especially if you’re a non-Chinese speaker.
-Working with the right people can make things significantly easier and it can be worth to spend some money to save time and reduce the hustle.
+Working with the right people can make things significantly easier and it can be worth spending some money to save time and reduce the hustle.

 Below I’ve listed some common options when looking for distributors in China.